chelseahouser/chelseahouser/README.md

     <td width="50%">
       <p><a href="https://github.com/chelseahouser/swaggerToPostman"><b style="font-size:30px">Swagger To Postman</b></a></p>
       <img src='images/swagger-to-postman.JPG' alt='swagger-to-postman' height='120' />
       <p>This application will take in a swagger url and create/update a postman collection based on the API definition.
-This API works as a utility for use in my Automated Integration testing POC.</p>
+From there, this application will build up some basic integration tests for automated pipelines.</p>
    </td>
     <td>
       <p><a href="https://github.com/chelseahouser/website"><b style="font-size:30px">Portfolio Website</b></a></p>